Volume 16, Number 1, 2015 Abstracts

 A commonly used platform to assess the tone of business documents in the extant accounting and finance literature is Diction.
 We argue that Diction is inappropriate for gauging the tone of financial disclosures.
 About 83% of the Diction optimistic words and 70% of the Diction pessimistic words appearing in a large 10-K sample are likely misclassified.
 Frequently occurring Diction optimistic words like respect, security, power, and authority will not be considered positive by readers of business documents.
 Similarly, over 45% of the Diction pessimistic 10-K word-counts are not and no. The Loughran-McDonald dictionary appears better at capturing tone in business text than Diction.

-Disclosure on Prices, Volume, and Market Volatility: An Experimental Approach
+Impact of Information Disclosure on Prices, Volume, and Market Volatility: An Experimental Approach

 Yang Zhang - Beijing Forestry University